w-bonelli/varitome-variant-calling/README.md

 }
 ```

-Note that the reference genome file (`something.fasta`) must exist in the same directory.
+Note that the reference genome file (e.g., `PAS014479_MAS1.0.fasta`) must exist in the same directory.

 ## Usage

-To execute a dry run prior (does not actually do anything, just prints out rules scheduled for execution), you first need a conda environment with Snakemake v5.23 installed.
+To execute a dry run (does not actually do anything, just prints out rules scheduled for execution), you first need a conda environment with Snakemake installed.
 To create one on Sapelo2:

 ```bash
 module load Miniconda3/4.7.10